-Abner Joseph Mikva (born 1926) served with distinction in all three branches of government, from Illinois General Assembly to Congress, to the courts, and then to the White House.
+Abner Joseph Mikva (1926-2016) served with distinction in all three branches of government, from Illinois General Assembly to Congress, to the courts, and then to the White House.

 He began his political career in the Illinois House of Representatives in 1956 and served there for 10 years.
 He was elected to the U.S. House of Representatives in 1968 from Illinois’ 2nd District.
 He lost his bid for a third term in 1972, but moved to the 10th District, ran, and won in 1974.
 He served until 1979 when he was appointed by President Carter to the U.S. Court of Appeals for the District of Columbia.

 Mikva served on the court until, in 1994, President Clinton persuaded him to leave the bench and serve as White House Counsel, a job he held for about one year.
 In 1997, Mikva established the Mikva Challenge, a civic leadership program for young people in Chicago.